This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I feed my child?

 Feeding your child can be difficult.
 Try to be calm and patient.
-This will help your child relax as he eats.
+This will help your child relax as he or she eats.
 Teach others how to feed your child.
 This will give you support and help you manage stress.
 The following tips will help you feed your child:

-- Gently clean the cleft after each feeding: Use water and a cotton swab.
+- Gently clean the cleft after each feeding.
+Use water and a cotton swab.

 Where can I find support and more information?